uscensusbureau/SABLE/README.md

 ## Lists of Stop Words

 This repository also contains lists of common "stop" words for multiple languages such as French, German, and Spanish.
+Stop words are useful in many natural language processing tasks.
 These lists come from the NLTK module and serve as a good starting point for creating stop lists of your own.
 Foreign accent marks have been removed from characters, and some lists have been modified slightly in other ways.

 ## Example Files and Output